-4 Specify more attributes for the new media in the New Media dialog, if required.
+- 4 Specify more attributes for the new media in the New Media dialog, if required.

-For more information about adding a new media in Paper Catalog, see Create a Paper Catalog entry on page 167.

-5 Select the Add as smart media check box.
+For more information about adding a new media in Paper Catalog see Create a Paper Catalog entry. - For more information about adding a new media in Paper Catalog, see Create a Paper Catalog entry on page 189. - 5 Select the Add as smart media check box.